hkbakke/fwgen/README.rst

 Introduction
 ============

-fwgen is a small management framework to simplify the management of ip(6)tables based firewalls, that also integrates ipset support and zones in a non-restrictive way.
+fwgen is a small framework to simplify the management of ip(6)tables based firewalls, that also integrates ipset support and zones in a non-restrictive way.
 It is *not* an abstraction layer of the iptables syntax, so you still need to understand how to write iptables